Frequently Asked Questions

 Q: What time should my guests arrive? and where do I park?

 Most guests arrive an hour before the ceremony.
 Doors open to Oak Pavilion at 5:00 p.m.
 For information regarding parking, transportation to the Oak Pavilion as well as services for disabled students and guests, see the Maps, Driving Directions & Parking information.

 The ceremony will last approximately 1.5 hours.

 Q: Who is the guest speaker for the Commencement Ceremony?

-There will be dignitaries and two (2) student speakers during the ceremony.
+There will be dignitaries that are to be determined along with two (2) student speakers during the ceremony.